 1st January is every Thoroughbred’s birthday!
 Mares should, ideally, be at the place of foaling one month beforehand.
 Blood tests and swabs can be taken – see below.
 Early foals start to arrive.

-15th February and the covering season starts, for which all mares require up to date passports, flu/tetanus vaccinations and, for mares foaling away from home, a vaccination record against Virus Abortion (EHV 1.4 vaccines).
-Also required are a negative EVA certificate, a negative Coggins test for EIA (Swamp fever) and a negative clitoral swab for Pseudomonas, Klebsiella & CEM, all taken on or after 1st January of the current year.
+15th February and the covering season starts, for which all mares require up to date passports, flu/tetanus vaccinations and, for mares foaling away from home, a vaccination record against equine herpes virus abortion (EHV 1 & 4 vaccines).
+Also required are a negative EVA certificate, a negative Coggins test for EIA (Swamp fever) and a negative endometrial swab for Pseudomonas, Klebsiella & CEM, all taken on or after 1st January of the current year.
 Mares from France, Germany & Italy or any ‘high risk’ mares may also be subject to secondary testing.

 Foaling will be well under way for mares covered early the previous year.
 Just before mares go to be covered, the vet will take a further clitoral swab to ensure the mare is clean (free from infection); this is often faxed directly to the stud where the mare is to be covered.